 3. Forward the EDI status message to your partner

 Once the EDI message has been generated, you need to forward it to your partner through an established and secure connection – connection is often provided by secure protocols, such as AS2, FTP, SFTP, etc.

 The system of your partner needs to be able to understand the EDI message that you forwarded - this is often a challenge that we will discuss in more detail in our next blog of the series.

 The Advantages of Electronic Data Interchange

-Electronic data interchange has been around for decades (it’s been in use since the 1950s) and when it was initially introduced it had the power of transforming industries that used it.
+Electronic data interchange has been around for decades (it’s been in use since the 1950s), and when it was initially introduced, it had the power to transform industries that used it.

 - Integration Solutions for Logistics

 - Integration Solutions for the Maritime Industry